StefanoSpadano/complex_networks_project/README.md

 3. **Create an environment for the project**:

-For Anaconda users, open the Anaconda Prompt and type:
+For Anaconda users, open the Anaconda Prompt move into the cloned folder and type:
 ```bash
 conda create --name my_project_env python=3.9
 conda activate my_project_env